 Pets that are considered by society as “less adoptable” are just as loving, sweet, and kind as all of the other pets.
 However, they aren’t blessed with the natural poster child adoptability as the other pets in the shelter.
 Many people probably don’t realize that certain types of pets have a harder time finding their forever home, but Petfinder.com discovered that less adoptable pets spend an average of 48 weeks on Petfinder.com where other pets spend about 12.5 weeks.
 This week is less about the beautiful puppy that with undoubtedly get a home and more about the underdogs and cats in the shelters and rescues throughout the U.S.

-Here are some examples of pets who are considered “less adoptable” and would love to make this week the week they find their forever home.
+Here are some examples of pets who are considered “less adoptable” and would love to make Adopt a Less Adoptable Pet week when they find their furever home.

 Black Dogs and Black Cats:

 There are several theories behind the phenomenon that is Black Dog Syndrome (which also applies to cats).
 Petfinder.com states that Black Dog Syndrome could be due to the following factors; the size of the dog, dimly lit kennels, unclear facial features, and negative portrayals of black pets in books and media.
 No matter what theory you subscribe to, research supports that black dogs and cats have a difficult time getting adopted.
-Therefore, this is the week to go down to the shelter and add a black dog or cat to your family!
+Therefore, during Adopt a Less Adoptable Pet week, go down to the shelter and add a black dog or cat to your family!

 For the life of me, I can’t figure out why senior pets are considered less adoptable.
 Senior pets may not be able to give you the same number of years that other pets can, but they can give you some of the best years of your life.
 Senior pets are already house trained and have an attainable level of energy.
 If you are someone who likes to do the following things; take a nap, go for a leisurely walk, sleep-in, cuddle, hang-out, or watch a movie, then a senior pet is right for you.